jstraub/vim-gtd/README.md

   ## home
   ## office
 ```
 Now you can start populating the file with your actions, waitings and dones!
-Dont forget to add the appropriate tags: ACT for actions, WAIT for waiting and DONE for done in front of the respective task description.
+Dont forget to add the appropriate tags: ACT for actions, WAIT for waiting and
+DONE for done in front of the respective task description.
+You can add
+additional information below each task.
 ```
 # ACTIONS
   ## home
     ACT repair lamp
+      - lamp is in the left drawer of the bedroom
+      - use the yellow LED lamp
   ## office
 # WAITING
   ## home